-Once the doctors feel you are strong enough, the breathing and chest tubes will be removed.
+Once the doctors feel you are strong enough, the ventilator will be removed.
 You may then be able to start drinking liquids.
 If you are able to tolerate liquids, you will slowly transition to eating solid foods.

 Your IV tubes will remain in place throughout your recovery.
-You will have begun receiving immunosuppressive drugs through these tubes as soon as your surgery was complete.
+You will receive immunosuppressive drugs through these tubes as soon as your surgery is complete.
 Your doctors will closely monitor the levels of these drugs in your blood to be sure that you're receiving exactly the right amount, as having either too much or too little could be harmful to you.
 As you recover, you may be given other IV medicines to support your blood pressure, heart, kidneys, and liver.

 You will stay in the hospital until your doctors are confident that it is safe for you to leave.
 This is not always a smooth process.
-Having a lung transplant is traumatic for your body and you will be particularly vulnerable to the complications during this time.
+Having a lung transplant is traumatic for your body, and you will be particularly vulnerable to complications during this time.